Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Frame it as a collaborative discussion, not a confrontation

-If the topic is particularly sensitive, you might request a separate meeting so it gets the attention it deserves.
+If the topic is particularly sensitive, request a separate meeting so it gets the attention it deserves.

 How can you give feedback to a manager who reacts defensively?